 As part of the consultation the full set of planning application documents and drawings were made available to view at the Shute End Planning Reception (2nd Floor) and remain available on the Council's website by searcing for planning application number 172012.
 A selection of key documents and plans were also made available in the Shute End Mall Gallery, Wokingham Town Hall Information Centre, Carnival Pool Leisure Centre and at Wokingham Library.

-The proposals were granted planning consent at Planning Committee on Wednesday 8 November 2017.
+The proposals were approved at Planning Committee on Wednesday 8 November 2017.